 Butterworth to Sungai Petani

-The short trip to Sungai Petan can be done by either cheap Komuter or high-speed ETS.
+The short trip to Sungai Petan can be done by on the new cheap Komuter services.

 Butterworth to Padang Besar

-You could also catch ETS or Komuter services to the border town of Padang Besar.
+You could also catch the Komuter services to the border town of Padang Besar.

 From the station you have the choice of walking over the border and catching a bus into Hat Yai, or continuing on by train.
 There are very few hotels on the Malaysian side of town, so if you want to stay the night in Padang Besar, it is better to cross into Thailand where there are plenty of places to stay in the centre of town.